 - 1/4 teaspoon pepper

-- Place tomatoes on foil lined baking sheet and put in over under broiler for five to eight minutes, while you get the ground beef going below...
+- Place tomatoes on a foil-lined baking sheet and put them under the broiler for 5 to 8 minutes, while you get the ground beef going below.2 large garden tomatoes

-- In large skillet over medium high heat, place ground beef and onion.
-Chop and stir with wooden spoon until beef is fully browned and onion is tender and translucent, about ten minutes.
-If not using lean ground beef, drain grease.
+- In a large skillet over medium-high heat, place ground beef and onion.
+Chop and stir with a wooden spoon until beef is fully brown and onion is tender and translucent (about 10 minutes).
+If not using lean ground beef, drain grease.1-2 pounds lean ground beef, 1 onion, chopped

-- Remove tomatoes from oven while ground beef is cooking and set aside to cool slightly.
-Once cooled, carefully peel skin off and slice into large wedges.
+- Remove tomatoes from the oven while ground beef is cooking and set aside to cool slightly.
+Once cooled, carefully peel the skin off and slice them into large wedges.

-- Add tomatoes to ground beef and onions in skillet and continue cooking over medium high heat while you stir and chop them up, being careful not to squirt hot juice on yourself.
+- Add tomatoes to ground beef and onion in the skillet and continue cooking over medium-high heat while you stir and chop them up, being careful not to squirt hot juice on yourself.

 - Add salt, parsley, black pepper, and sugar (if using sugar).
-Stir well and cook for about ten minutes.
+Stir well and cook for about 10 minutes.1 teaspoon kosher salt, 1/4 teaspoon pepper, 1 tablespoon dried parsley flakes

 - Add in squash and bell pepper and stir well.
-Cook until squash is lightly translucent and bell pepper is just tender, about ten more minutes.
+Cook until squash is lightly translucent and bell pepper is just tender (about 10 more minutes).1-2 yellow squash, sliced, 1-2 bell peppers, chopped

 Serve over hot cooked macaroni noodles or rice.